SORA

 Advancing, promoting and sharing knowledge of health through excellence in teaching, clinical practice and research into the prevention and treatment of illness

-Impact of HIV status on Group B Streptococcus colonization and antibody responses in serum and vaginal mucosa
+Impact of HIV Status on Group B Streptococcus Colonization and Antibody Responses in Serum and Vaginal Mucosa

-Daniel, OE; Nalwoga, J; Kyohere, M; Nsimire Sendagala, J; Imede, E; Beach, S; Barro, C; Tharmarasa, T; Hall, T; Cochet, M; et al. Daniel, OE; Nalwoga, J; Kyohere, M; Nsimire Sendagala, J; Imede, E; Beach, S; Barro, C; Tharmarasa, T; Hall, T; Cochet, M; Tregoning, J; Le Doare, K (2024) Impact of HIV status on Group B Streptococcus colonization and antibody responses in serum and vaginal mucosa.
-The Pediatric Infectious Disease Journal.
-ISSN 0891-3668 (In Press)
+Daniel, OE; Nalwoga, J; Kyohere, M; Nsimire Sendagala, J; Imede, E; Beach, S; Barro, C; Tharmarasa, T; Hall, T; Cochet, M; et al. Daniel, OE; Nalwoga, J; Kyohere, M; Nsimire Sendagala, J; Imede, E; Beach, S; Barro, C; Tharmarasa, T; Hall, T; Cochet, M; Tregoning, J; Le Doare, K (2025) Impact of HIV Status on Group B Streptococcus Colonization and Antibody Responses in Serum and Vaginal Mucosa.
+The Pediatric Infectious Disease Journal, 44 (2S).
+S46-S48.
+ISSN 0891-3668 https://doi.org/10.1097/INF.0000000000004659

 SGUL Authors: Daniel, Olwenn Elea